 This doesn’t mean that we should not do things to beautify ourselves and look better but that we bring a different quality of consciousness to it.
 Any enhancements made to your appearance should be done for your own personal satisfaction, and not to seek others’ approval.

 Self-love is not a new age cliché.
-The practice of self-love is essential to cultivate if you want to achieve great things in your life.
+The practice of self-love is essential to cultivate if you want to gain the confidence to achieve great things in your life.

 It’s all about acknowledging your strengths, accepting your flaws and getting comfortable with your vulnerability.
 It’s about treating yourself with compassion, respect and dignity, and expecting the same from others.